 “Except for you, I mean.
 I know I’m only eighteen, but I never do anything exciting.
 I ought be getting something out of this thing called life.”

 Eric searched her face for several seconds, a vague queasiness stirring in his belly.
 He faced forward again.
 The theater’s marquee cropped up, small in the distance.
 “What exactly do you consider ‘exciting’?”

 Despite all of Beth’s faults, he felt pretty sure he loved her.
 He’d even thought of asking her to marry him, maybe a month or so after she graduated Rossville High in May.
 Marriage would at least let her escape her parents.
 Wouldn’t that alone prompt her to say yes And maybe the marriage-pressure thing burned inside her.
-Two of her friends had tied the knot last summer.
+Two of her friends had gotten hitched last summer.

 The idea of popping the marriage question to Beth had occurred to him last Thursday as he left work.
 He’d driven out on Highway 47 before heading home.
 After putting a mile or so behind him, he veered onto the shoulder.
 Through the passenger window, he eyed a home he’d taken note of two weeks earlier while out on a Sunday drive.

 On the lawn stood a blue sign.
 Its light-yellow words read: “For Sale By Fisher Realty Company.”